replit/kaboom/doc/comp.md

 		// runs when the obj is added to scene add() {
 			debug.log("Hi!
 This should only be fire once.");
 		},
-		// runs when the obj is added && the game is loaded, use this if you need to access assets info load() {
-			const spr = getSprite("bean");
-		},
 		// runs every frame
 		update() {